• Skip to primary navigation

 Kathleen Phillips: GritsAndGouda.com

-This easy Strawberry Rhubarb Pie recipe starts with a refrigerated rolled-up pie crust.
+This easy Strawberry Rhubarb Pie recipe is simple to prep in about 20 minutes before baking thanks to using store-bought pie crust.
 The tart and tangy rhubarb compliments the sweet and juicy fresh strawberries in this spring and summertime fruit pie.
-It's a shortcut recipe, for sure.

 5 from 2 votes